 (2) Evidence of being the top student in your MSc/MEng degree.

 Emails without evidence (1) and (2) will not be acknowledged and should be considered a rejection.

-I am the lecturer of Discrete-time Systems and Computer Control (EE9-CS1-3), a core module of the MSc Control System programme.
-The module is also offered to 4th year MEng students (EE4-24).
-The module is taught using a Team-Based-Learning approach (more info here)
+Since 2016 I am the lecturer of Digital Control Systems ELEC97028 (EE9-CS1-3), a core module of the MSc Control System programme.
+The module is also offered to 4th year MEng students ELEC97027 (EE4-24).
+Since 2017 the module is taught using a Team-Based-Learning approach (more info here).

-I am the lecturer of E2 Project (EE2-PRJ), the Professional module of the 2th year MEng and BEng.
+From 2018 to 2020 I was the lecturer of ELEC95012 EEE2 Electronics Design Project (EE2-PRJ), the Professional module of the 2th year MEng and BEng.

-I am a 1st Year Tutor and the 2nd Year Organizer.
+I am a 1st/3rd Year Tutor and the 2nd Year Organizer.

-• In 2017 I have been awarded an ItalyMadeMe award by the Italian Embassy in London in recognition of innovative research conducted in physical and engineering sciences as a young Italian researchers working in the UK.
+• In 2017 I was awarded an ItalyMadeMe award by the Italian Embassy in London in recognition of innovative research conducted in physical and engineering sciences as a young Italian researchers working in the UK.
 I wish to thank the Italian Cultural Association "Il Circolo" for sponsoring my award.

-• In 2017 I have been awarded the Eryl Cadwaladr Davies Prize for producing the best doctoral thesis during the academic year 2015/2016.
+• In 2017 I was awarded the Eryl Cadwaladr Davies Prize for producing the best doctoral thesis during the academic year 2015/2016.
 I wish to thank Prof. Alessandro Astolfi for recommending my application.

-• In 2016 I have been awarded the IET Control & Automation PhD Award.
+• In 2016 I was awarded the IET Control & Automation PhD Award.
 I wish to thank Dr. David Angeli, Prof. Alessandro Astolfi and Prof. Malcolm C. Smith for supporting my application.

 • From 13 August to 24 September 2016 I was a Visiting Scholar at UCSB, collaborating with Prof. Andrew Teel.